plone/cookiecutter-zope-instance/README.rst

 - As soon as you want multiple application processes of Zope/Plone (horizontal scaling) you need to run a separate database server process and connect to it.

   - We recommend to use a Postgresql database using the *RelStorage* implementation for ZODB with *psycopg2* driver as database server in production environments.
-    RelStorage supports very well MySQL (and derivates), Oracle and SQLite 3 as database servers.
+    RelStorage supports very well MySQL (and derivatives), Oracle and SQLite 3 as database servers.
   - Zope and ZODB comes with *ZEO* (Zope Enterprise Objects).
 This more lightweight storage server is supported here too.
 It is widely used in production environment.

 *Blobs* (binary large objects, like files and images) are handled in a special way:

 In *direct* storage blob files are stored in a dedicated directory in filesystem.

-With a *RelStorge* or *ZEO* there are two options:
+With a *RelStorage* or *ZEO* there are two options:

 1. Blobs stored within the primary database server as data.
    The application client needs a local (non-shared) cache directory for the blobs.